 It's truly game-changing for me that I can get the natural, fluttery look of lash extensions without having to lie down with my eyes shut for over an hour, giving someone else the power to determine the final look.
 It's an empowering feeling, to be in charge of your lash destiny!
 (Lashify, feel free to use that as your new tagline.)
 Plus, the Gossamers are so light and easy to remove that they leave zero damage to my actual lashes.
 I just make sure to use a growth serum (GrandeLash, $65, and Talika, $59, are my faves) on my days off to make sure my natural lashes are in good shape.
 Yes, the Control Kit is pricey at $145, but you can create at least two or three full sets of lashes from everything included, which pretty amazing considering you have to shell out $100+ for just one full set of lash extensions.
 Plus, if you're a full-blown obsessive, you can sign up for the Lashify X program, where you pay $40 a month and get four sets of Gossamers of your choosing.
 So technically, you'd only have to pay for a Control Kit once, then just buy the Gossamers each time since the adhesive lasts forever and you only ever need one fusing wand.

 A lot of people might be wondering, But why would you pay $145 for false lashes when you can get them for $3 at a drugstore?
 Well, first of all, comparing Lashify to drugstore false lashes is like comparing Veuve Clicquot to Sprite.
 Do they both have bubbles?
 Yes.
 Are they both sort of sweet-tasting?
 Yes.
 But anyone can tell you that's where the similarities end (especially because Veuve is the one that gets you happy-drunk and thus wins automatically).
-Yes, you could go to the drugstore and get false strip lashes or even individual lashes, but the final effect won't look half as mind-blowingly natural as what Lashify looks like.
+Yes, you could go to the drugstore and get false strip lashes or even individual lashes, but the final effect won't look half as mind-blowingly natural as how Lashify looks.
 I would say that if you like to use a strip lash on special occasions but are pretty happy with the natural state of your lashes on a daily basis, or if you want your lashes to look super-bold and clearly faux, Lashify is probably not for you.
 But if you are obsessed with lash extensions and want an alternative that won't damage your lashes or just want long lashes that actually look like they could be real, then Lashify just might change everything.
 I know it did for me.
 Now, excuse me while I go fuse my lashes.

 Head to Lashify's Instagram page to learn more.